What do you want to know?

 I was born in New York, and lived in East Brunswick, New Jersey for a few years, but I think of New Fairfield, Connecticut, as where I really grew up.

 I went to Tufts University for undergrad, which included a year at the University of East Anglia in Norwich.
 It happened to be the 1989-1990 school year, which was pretty momentous for a few reasons.
-I borrowed a mallet that spring and got my own little chunk of the Berlin Wall, though it doesn’t look any different from any normal piece of painted cement.
+I borrowed a mallet that spring and got my own little chunk of the Berlin Wall, though it doesn’t look any different from a normal piece of painted cement.

 After some wandering, I went to Bloomington, Indiana, to get an MFA in Creative Writing under the supervision of David Wojahn, Roger Mitchell, and Yusef Komunyakaa.
 Took a year off after that, got married, and moved to Cincinnati, where the University of Cincinnati beckoned.
 There I got a PhD in American Literature.
 My dissertation was on the “invention of ethnicity” in the novels of some Jewish writers from the early part of the 20th century.

 While I was finishing my coursework for the PhD, my wife Yael Splansky was finishing her rabbinic ordination at the Hebrew Union College-Jewish Institute of Religion.
 We moved to Toronto for her first gig at Holy Blossom Temple, and have been there ever since.

 My first book of poems, Jonah’s Promise, won a contest and was published by MidList Press in 2000.
 That was after submitting it, in various drafts and manifestations, FIFTY times to publishers.

 After that, things got a bit easier for me, and you can learn about my books over on the Poetry page.